 He also argues that unlike private schools, public schools can’t deny admission to any student on the basis of his or her academic capability.
 “The private schools let appear only those students in exams who are good,” he says and adds “And if we (public schools) withhold any student from appearing in exam, we face disciplinary action.”

 It is pertinent to mention here that students of private schools are not just securing highest pass percentage, the results of this year’s SSC /Matric exams show that majority of the toppers also come from private schools in both Arts and Science categories and among boys and girls categories.

 Commenting on the issue Mosharraf Zaidi, campaign director at Alif Ailaan says for many years, governments both at the federal and the provincial levels have sought to crack the code of how to make government schools relevant once again.

-Until government schools do not become centres of excellence where learning outcomes for children are visibly and obviously better than what is available in private schools Pakistani parents will continue to vote with their feet.
+Until government schools do not become centers of excellence where learning outcomes for children are visibly and obviously better than what is available in private schools, Pakistani parents will continue to vote with their feet.

 “Dramatic improvement in government schools will not be possible whilst Pakistani public-sector officials cling to an admin and financial system built in the 40s and 50s for the 60s and 70s.
 It is 2017 – and our teachers and classrooms need to be equipped to prepare children to live in the 2020s, 2030s and 2040s,” argues Mosharraf.